AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed a regression linked to sdomain column management which prevented emails from being sent on certain configurations.
 * To improve performance, a _operation="none" attribute has been added to rtEvent SOAP calls to avoid "SELECT FOR UPDATE" requests.
-* Fixed a workflow display issue with outbound transitions after a Test activity.
+* Fixed a workflow display issue with outbound transitions after the Test activity.
 (NEO-12727)
 * We now allow the deletion of dummy records created in Microsoft Dynamics during import workflow.
 * Improved permissions to execute the security zone package when using internal account.